jaasaria/flutter.view_color_scheme/README.md

     VcsHelper.navigateToColorSchemeScreen(context);
 ```

-or force; use when doing debugging switching between states
+or force; use this when debugging and switching between states

 ```dart
     VcsOption.setThemeData(null);